drew-bozarth/CPSC380Assignment6/README.md

-Change directory into where ever the files are "cd \_\_\_\_" Check to make sure the files are there with "ls" Compile the program with gcc vmmgr.c -o vmmgr
+Change directory into where ever the files are "cd \_\_\_\_" Check to make sure the files are there with "ls" Compile the program with "gcc vmmgr.c -o vmmgr"
-Run with ./vmmgr addresses.txt
+Run Simple Program test with "./vmmgr simpletest.txt" Run Full Program with "./vmmgr addresses.txt"